 - A managing agent should be geared up to handle the mundane and time-consuming administration, and may handle it more efficiently through better facilities for storage and retrieval of records and documentation essential for accounting purposes.

-- Issues and disputes can be dealt with impartially by an arm’s length agent to limit the animosity and division which could arise where personal issues become the business of neighbours and colleagues.
+- Issues and disputes can be dealt with impartially by an arm’s length agent in order to limit the animosity and division which could arise where personal issues become the business of neighbours and colleagues.

 - The agent distinguishes between the needs and duties of the company under the Companies Acts and the needs and duties of the company in its separate role as landlord under the leases and the relevant landlord and tenant legislation.